lautomator/blog/readme.md

-Wordpress Blog: Ship Arriving Too Late
+Wordpress Blog: A Ship Arriving Too Late
 --------------------------------------

 This repository will store the child theme and other files.